Syr0ws/FastInventory/README.md

 ## Setup

-To use CraftVentory, you can directly include the library JAR file as a dependency of your plugin.
+To use CraftVentory, you can directly include the JAR file as a dependency of your plugin.
 This JAR file can be downloaded on the [Releases page](https://github.com/Syr0ws/CraftVentory/releases) of the GitHub repository of the project.

 The library can also be included in your project by using a dependency manager like **Maven** or **Gradle**.